faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/holland_lied_about_romneys_temple_oaths.md

+---
-# Did Holland Lie?
-Semantic analysis of Jeffrey R. Holland's discussion with John Sweeney about Mitt Romney's Temple Oaths
+title: "Did Holland Lie?
+Semantic analysis of Jeffrey R. Holland's discussion with John Sweeney about Mitt Romney's Temple Oaths"
+permalink: /semantic-analysis-of-holland-john-sweeney-on-romney-temple-oaths/
+doctype: snippet
+layout: page
+---

 In the 2008 BBC Documentary "The Mormon Candidate" [John Sweeney interviews Jeffrey Holland about the nature of the oaths Mitt Romney would have performed in the temple](https://www.youtube.com/watch?v=0zE8JKDZazc) (among other topics).
 Given the nature of the presidential office and potential conflicts of interest such oaths might entail, a frank discussion of the topic seems relevant for the time.

-Members online often assert that Holland did not lie in this interview.† Below is a transcript and semantic analysis of the conversation.
+Members online often assert that Holland did not lie in this interview.[^membersassert] Below is a transcript and semantic analysis of the conversation.
 The key phrase (#2) is emboldened below:

 1. SWEENEY: Let's talk about Mitt Romney, the man who may well become the most powerful man on earth.
 As a Mormon, in the temple, I've been told, he would have sworn an oath to say that he would not pass on what happens in the temple lest he slit his throat.
 Is that true?